 - Carefree Delight: As the name suggests, it doesn’t require much care.
 You can easily propagate it from cuttings.

 8. Coffee Grounds

 As coffee grounds contain nitrogen, they aid the plants.
-Poor Soil, low in organic matter benefits greatly when amended coffee grounds.
+Poor Soil, low in organic matter benefits greatly when amended with coffee grounds.
 Sprinkle a little at the base of the plant.
 Do make sure that you are not overdoing it as it may hurt the plant.

 Alternatively, you can also use used tea bags.
 Tea leaves contain around 4.15 percent nitrogen and other nutrition that nourish the soil.
 Tea leaves also improve soil structure and increase the drainage